-Under the National Endocrine Disruptor Strategy (SNPE), adopted in 2014, ANSES was entrusted with assessing at least five substances a year over three years.
-When certain substances submitted to the Agency for appraisal are suspected of having endocrine-disrupting effects and/or posing a risk to health or the environment, ANSES is asked to propose appropriate risk management measures in the framework of the European regulations (REACh, biocides, plant protection products or any other appropriate regulation).
-They may for example be subject to inclusion on the list of candidate substances of very high concern established by the European Chemicals Agency (ECHA) under the REACh regulation, which may lead to restrictions on use in some industrial production sectors.
+When certain substances submitted to the Agency for appraisal are suspected of having endocrine-disrupting effects and/or posing a risk to health or the environment, ANSES is asked to propose appropriate risk management measures in the framework of the European regulations.

-In 2017 five substances were added to the Agency's work programme: homosalate, trisulfuron-methyl, triphenyl phosphate, bisphenol B and BDE-47.
+In 2017, four substances were added to the Agency's work programme: homosalate, triflusulfuron-methyl, triphenyl phosphate and BDE-47.
+See Opinion.

 The Agency's other work on endocrine disruptors

-In 2016, ANSES also published a report on dealing with uncertainty in the process of assessing the health risks of chemical substances, offering an insight into how uncertainty is characterised and taken into account in health risk assessment.
-This work is the result of methodological developments implemented by the Agency over the past few years to better describe the uncertainties and strengthen the weight of evidence in health risk assessment; they are based on the expert appraisal work on endocrine disruptors.
+- on the handling of uncertainty in the process of health risk assessment of chemical substances.
+This work is the result of methodological developments implemented by the Agency over the past few years to better describe the uncertainties and strengthen the weight of evidence in health risk assessment.
+These developments are based on the expert appraisal work on endocrine disruptors.
 See the Report (French only).

-Other studies have been produced by the Agency in connection with the issue of endocrine disruptors:
+The Agency has produced other studies in connection with the issue of endocrine disruptors:

-- Collection and analysis of data on the presence of pesticide residues in environmental media by the Pesticide Residues Observatory.
+- Collection and analysis of data on the presence of pesticide residues in environmental media by the phytopharmacovigilance.

-- Total diet studies and in particular the one on the infant population (iTDS) published in 2016: dietary exposure of children under three years of age to substances of interest, some of which may have an endocrine-disrupting action.
+- Total diet studies and in particular the study on the infant population (iTDS), published in 2016: dietary exposure of children under three years of age to substances of interest, some of which may have an endocrine-disrupting effect.

 - Study of the presence of compounds in water resources and in drinking water by ANSES’s Nancy Laboratory for Hydrology.

-- French National Research Programme for Environmental and Occupational Health (PNR EST) which, over the past ten years, has helped strengthen the acquisition and development of knowledge, mainly on the hazards, potential exposure and the associated diseases.
-Endocrine disruptors are one of the priorities of the PNR EST's calls for research projects, in synergy with the French National Programme for Research on Endocrine Disruptors (PNRPE).
+ANSES runs the French National Research Programme for Environmental and Occupational Health (PNR EST) which, over the past ten years, has helped strengthen the acquisition and development of knowledge, mainly on the hazards, potential exposure and associated diseases in these two fields.